wsjxdy/mFDSD/README.md

 # The enviroment of our mFDSD follows that of the choosen detector.

 <details open>
-'''bash
+'''
-# function: mask_feature() is the function to perform MFD
+function: mask_feature() is the function to perform MFD
-# function: calculate_pred_distillation_loss() is the function of calculating distillation losses between teacher responses and student responses
+function: calculate_pred_distillation_loss() is the function of calculating distillation losses between teacher responses and student responses
-# function: calculate_neck_distillation_loss() is the function of calculating distillation losses between feature maps outputted from the necks
+function: calculate_neck_distillation_loss() is the function of calculating distillation losses between feature maps outputted from the necks
-# function: calculate_back_distillation_loss() is the function of calculating distillation losses between feature maps outputted from the backs
+function: calculate_back_distillation_loss() is the function of calculating distillation losses between feature maps outputted from the backs
 '''
 </details>